aimeeu/Udacity-FullStackWebDeveloper/Project04-ItemCatalogWebApp/README.rst

     .. image:: docs/github-auth.png
        :width: 75%

 Click authorize to authenticate via Github.
-The application then processes the authentication: creates User and OAuth records if they don't exists and logs the user into the app.
+The application then processes the authentication, creates User and OAuth records if they don't exist, and logs the user into the app.

 Home Page View - Logged In
 ..........................